 Hamilton is a larger medium-sized city located in the state of Ohio.
-With a population of 62,407 people and 21 constituent neighborhoods, Hamilton is the 11th largest community in Ohio.
+With a population of 62,947 people and 26 constituent neighborhoods, Hamilton is the tenth largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hamilton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Hamilton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hamilton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hamilton who work in office and administrative support (17.71%), sales jobs (9.74%), and food service (7.75%).
+There are especially a lot of people living in Hamilton who work in office and administrative support (14.15%), sales jobs (8.29%), and food service (7.49%).

-The per capita income in Hamilton in 2010 was $21,386, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $85,544 for a family of four.
+The per capita income in Hamilton in 2018 was $24,157, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $96,628 for a family of four.
 However, Hamilton contains both very wealthy and poor people as well.

-Hamilton is a somewhat ethnically-diverse city.
+Hamilton is a very ethnically-diverse city.
 The people who call Hamilton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hamilton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hamilton include Irish, English, Italian, and Scottish.
+Important ancestries of people in Hamilton include German, Irish, English, Italian, and French.

 The most common language spoken in Hamilton is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Pacific Island languages.